apache/tvm-rfcs/rfcs/0080-llvm-target.md

 on discourse.

 The main issue with using statically linked LLVM libraries is that the LLVM code has, and depends on a global state.
-A specific (and most problematic) example of that are command line flags (implemented via `cl::opt` in LLVM).
+First of all, LLVM needs to be initialized by registering all targets before any use.
+Another (and most problematic) example of that are command line flags (implemented via `cl::opt` in LLVM).
 Many LLVM components use them to tune their behavior, provide debugging or tracing facilities, or simply as on/off switches.
 In LLVM sources they are global variables, and once set they maintain their values.

 Since TVM uses LLVM to generate code for multiple different targets, each specific code generator in TVM may want to use its own set of tuning flags